4 easy ways to pest-proof your home

 Rodents can enter through holes as small as a dime, and will use any vulnerable opening to get in—from your foundation to your roofline.
 To keep these unwelcome intruders out, start by checking the perimeter of your home and repairing any small cracks or holes.
 In order to prevent rodents from chewing through these sealed areas, layer your sealing work by stuffing it first with a metal mesh, such as steel wool, and then sealing it down with caulk.
 This can also help keep summer pests such as spiders and ants at bay.

 Don’t forget to check for gaps around conduit pipes, worn-out door sweeps and garage seals, as well as torn screens behind gables and roof vents.
 And, avoid leaving your doors open unnecessarily—even between trips to the car for groceries.
+If rodents have already infiltrated your home, call on a pest control company to rid your home of these unwanted critters.

 2. Secure food sources to eliminate the attraction.